-- The a{ij} 's, b_i 's, and c_j 's are constants, part of the input (like 5, -1, 10, etc.). - The x_j 's are free, and it is the job of a linear programming algorithm to figure out the best values for them. - We don't need to use both " \leq " and " \geq "inequalities-one can be transformed into the other just by multiplying all the coefficients by -1 (the a{ij} 's and b_i 's are allowed to be positive or negative). - Equality constraints are superfluous, in that the constraint that a quantity equals b_i is equivalent to the pair of inequality constraints stating that the quantity is both at least b_i and at most b_i . - There is also no difference between the "min" and "max" cases for the objective function-one is easily converted into the other just by multiplying all the c_j 's by -1 (the c_j 's are allowed to be positive or negative).
+- The a{ij} 's, b_i 's, and c_j 's are constants, part of the input, hard-wired into the linear program (like 5, -1, 10, etc.). - The x_j 's are free, and it is the job of a linear programming algorithm to figure out the best values for them. - When specifying constraints, there is no need to make use of both " \leq " and " \geq " inequalities one can be transformed into the other just by multiplying all the coefficients by -1 (the a{ij} 's and b_i 's are allowed to be positive or negative). - Equality constraints are superfluous, in that the constraint that a quantity equals b_i is equivalent to the pair of inequality constraints stating that the quantity is both at least bi and at most bi. - There is also no difference between the "min" and "max" cases for the objective function-one is easily converted into the other just by multiplying all the c_j 's by -1 (the c_j 's are allowed to be positive or negative).

 What's not allowed in a linear program?
-Non-linear terms like $x_j^2, x_j x_k, \log(1+x_j)$, etc. We're only allowed to have x_j multiplied by a constant.
+Terms like $x_j^2, x_j x_k, \log(1 + x_j)$, etc. So whenever a decision variable appears in an expression, it is alone, possibly multiplied by a constant (and then summed with other such terms).
+While these linearity requirements may seem restrictive, we'll see that many real-world problems can be formulated as or well approximated by linear programs.